 The risk is low that your email could be compromised in transit if both the sender and recipient are using TLS.
 But if your recipient’s email service provider doesn’t use TLS your email won’t be encrypted.

 While service providers like Google Workspace offer a secure email platform, it doesn’t go far enough to maintain compliance with HIPAA.
-The most effective way to maintain HIPAA compliance is with end-to-end encryption through a third-party provider.
+The most effective way to maintain HIPAA compliance is with encryption through a third-party provider.

 Emailing PHI: Why encryption is essential